defactor-com/documentation/docs/assets/how-tos/index.md

 ![Save as Draft Button](../../../../documentation/static/img/front-end/assets/how-tos/assets-how-tos-save-as-draft.png)

 **Save as Draft Feature:**
-- Click **"Save as draft"** button available in the top-right corner of any phase
+- Click **"Save as Draft"** button available in the top-right corner of any phase
 - Your progress is automatically saved and can be resumed later
 - Drafted assets appear in your dashboard under the **Drafts** section for easy access